likethevirgo/test/README.md

 # test
-how to make a repo
+This is a repo on how to make a repo